deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 “Oh, you need not worry about *that…”*

 “Right.”
 Daar took a big breath, let it out, and with it seemed to go much of the evil tension in the moment.
-“Mebbe…th’ comin’ days o’ learnin’ might yet redeem Y!’kiidaa.
+“Mebbe…th’ comin’ days o’ learnin’ might yet redeem Y!’kiidaa, or mebbe time an' reflection will soften my wrath.
 So ‘fer now…”

 Gilgamesh in turn let out a breath.
 “Thank you, my friend.
 I’d not wanted to fight you on this.”